scholarslab/scholarslab.github.io/collections/_posts/2025-09-04-carving-new-spaces.md

 ---
-author: winnie e. pérez martínez
+author: winnie-e-pérez-martínez
 date: 2025-09-04
 layout: post
 slug: carving-new-spaces
 title: carving new spaces
-categories:
-- internship
-- phd-plus
+tags:
-- scholars-lab
+- alt-ac
-- community
+- professional-development
-- digital-humanities
+- project-management
 ---

-# carving new spaces

 Last week, I started an internship at the [Scholars' Lab](https://scholarslab.lib.virginia.edu/) made possible by the [PhD+ Program](https://phdplus.virginia.edu/) at UVA.
 This means that, during the Fall semester, I get to support the student programs, Lab initiatives, and labor of the folks that over the past four years have modeled for me how scholarship can be a liberating personal and professional practice, a genuine exercise at human connection.